romulomelendez/landing-page_React-ts/README.md

-# 🚧 LADING PAGE PROJECT ARE UNDER OF CONSTRUCTION 🚧
+# 🚧 LANDING PAGE PROJECT ARE UNDER OF CONSTRUCTION 🚧

 ## A step-to-step tutorial to run the project:
 ## Download Dependencies